eclipse-hono/hono/site/content/deployment/kubernetes.md

 As an alternative to the recommended Helm based deployment, Hono can also be deployed to a Kubernetes cluster using a shell script which takes care of deploying Hono's components using multiple `kubectl` commands.
 This approach requires the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) (OLM) to be available on the Kubernetes cluster.

+{{% warning title="Deprecation" %}}
+The script based deployment is deprecated as of Hono 0.9 and will no longer be supported in future versions.
+{{% /warning %}}

 ### Deploying the Operator Lifecycle Manager

 OLM is used for creating a Prometheus instance which is used as the metrics back end by Hono.